Skip to content

 • Compiler Inspector — build SC IR, verify, emit SystemVerilog.
 Details

-• Synthesis Dashboard — Yosys synthesis for 4 FPGA targets, multi-target comparison, resource estimation.
+• Synthesis Dashboard — worker-backed Yosys synthesis for 4 FPGA targets, multi-target comparison, target provenance, resource estimation.
 Details

 • Training Monitor — live SNN training with 6 surrogate gradients, SSE metric streaming.
 Details